DS-Homebrew/nds-bootstrap/README.md

 # ROM Compatibility

 nds-bootstrap supports most DS ROMS, with a few exceptions.
 You can enhance your gaming experience with cheats and faster load times than general cartridges (for games that support those features).
 Game saving is supported too and will be saved in the `.sav` extention.
-If you find a bug, please report it in the [nds-bootstrap Github repository issues section](https://github.com/ahezard/nds-bootstrap/issues).
+If you find a bug, please report it in the [issues tab](https://github.com/ahezard/nds-bootstrap/issues).

-Be sure to manually patch out the Anti-Piracy functions though, as nds-bootstrap does not include the patches by default.
+Be sure to manually patch out the Anti-Piracy functions though, as nds-bootstrap does not include patches of this sort.

-We also support many homebrew, including emulators such as lameboy & NesDS.
+nds-bootstrap also supports many homebrew applications, including emulators such as lameboy and NesDS.

 # Compiling